dasarijashwanth/INDIA-GENERAL-ELECTION-RESULTS-2024/README.md

 - 🏙 **City-wise and district-wise breakdowns.**
 - 🌐 **Integration with live election result updates.**

-## 👥 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests with improvements.

 ## 🔧 How to Use
 1. **Clone the repository:**
    ```sh